Skyscanner/backpack-android/CONTRIBUTING.md

 ## Code Style
 Code style is ensured by [detekt](https://github.com/detekt/detekt).
 It runs automatically during the `check` phase but can also be executed by running `./gradlew detekt`.

-To auto fix problems run `./gradlew detekt` again.
+To auto fix problems run `./gradlew detekt --auto-correct`.

 ## How we review Backpack contributions